Yes, you can open your account in Australia 12 months before you move.

-It will take you no more than 10 minutes to open two bank accounts, one savings and one they call an everyday account, aka checking.
-You can open your account 12 months before you arrive in Australia.
-Not sure if anyone does but it’s nice to know that you can.
+Seriously, it will take you no more than three minutes max to open two bank accounts, one savings and one they call an everyday account, aka checking.

-- A Westpac Bank representative will email you with the account information later that same afternoon or the next morning.
+- A Westpac Bank representative will email you with the account information either later that same afternoon or the next morning depending on what time of day you open your account.

-- When you arrive in Australia, stopped by the bank branch you chose to be your branch and picked up your new bank cards.
+- When you arrive in Sydney, stopped by the bank branch you selected to be your branch (most pick one of the two city locations, see locations table below) and either verify your ID or pick up your bank cards if you have already verified your ID back home.

 What You Need to Open Your Bank Account